VeronicaG24/Assignment2_exp/README.md

 Possible improvements
 ----------------------
-Here are some possible improvements:
+Here there are some possible improvements:

 * While the current implementation successfully consolidates all the robot action code within the my_action.cpp file, there is potential for improving modularity in future versions.
 This could be achieved by segregating the code associated with the two *if* statements into distinct functions.
 However, such a modification might introduce execution delays, particularly because the operations are presently executed within a callback.
 This aspect needs careful consideration to balance modularity with efficient execution.
 * The simulation video demonstrates that the current setup requires approximately 10 minutes to locate all four markers, highlighting a need for enhanced computational efficiency.
 A promising strategy could involve conducting a performance analysis with alternative SLAM algorithms, such as *KartoSLAM (GraphSLAM)*.
 KartoSLAM employs a graph-based methodology for map creation, effectively reducing cumulative errors, which is particularly beneficial in complex environments.
 Moreover, its graph-based approach surpasses GMapping in terms of trajectory optimization.
 To ascertain whether KartoSLAM offers a tangible improvement over GMapping in our specific environment, an empirical implementation and subsequent analysis of its computational complexity would be necessary.